googlemaps/android-maps-ktx/README.md

 #### Coroutines

 Accessing a `GoogleMap` instance can be retrieved using coroutines vs. traditional the callback mechanism.
 The example here demonstrates how you can use this feature alongside with [Lifecycle-aware coroutine scopes][lifecycle] provided in Android’s Architecture Components.
+To use this, you'll need to add the following to your `build.gradle` dependencies:
+`implementation 'androidx.lifecycle:lifecycle-runtime-ktx:<latest-version>'`

 **NOTE**: This is an experimental feature and can only be used by using the `MapsExperimentalFeature` annotation class.